kevindoole/flask-some-books-i-like/readme.md

 ```

 If you don't care to see my book list, you're more than welcome to clean out
 the database so you can start fresh.
+(You can reload all my books at anytime by
+running `python /vagrant/catalog/seed.py`)
 ```bash
 vagrant@vagrant-ubuntu-trusty-32:~$ cd /vagrant/catalog/
 vagrant@vagrant-ubuntu-trusty-32:~$ python